ProjectSegfault/website/src/routes/minecraft/+page.md

 ## How do I join?

-If you would like to join (you dont), please join our Matrix space or and ask a project member to whitelist your account.
+If you would like to join (you can't anyways), please join our Matrix space or and ask a project member to whitelist your account.
 The link to the Matrix space can be found on the navigation bar at the top of the page.

 ## Rules